 - Liabilities: What the company owes (loans, accounts payable)

-- Stockholders’ Equity: The difference between assets and liabilities
+- Stockholders’ Equity: The difference between assets and liabilities, where equity accounts represent ownership claims on the company’s assets

 The balance sheet helps external stakeholders evaluate the company’s overall financial health.